zhengshuai1001/JiKouCompany/README.md

 Perseverance is not a long race; it is many short races one after another.

 People do not seem to realize that their opinion of the world is also a confession of character.

+We either make ourselves miserable, or we make ourselves strong.
+The amount of work is the same.